-Today, as I was searching for stuff on Duckduckgo, I came across a whole bunch of stories I wrote for CBS News 10 years ago.
+Today, as I was searching for stuff on Duckduckgo, I came across a bunch of stories I wrote for CBS News 10 years ago.
 The first piece in that list caught my attention as its topic sounds very up to date.
-It triggered more thoughts about fake news and led me to another piece describing what fake news really is.
+It triggered more thoughts about how to make fake news and led me to another piece describing what fake news really is.

 Fake news: don’t believe everything you read online